MMcClure11/sightings-client/NOTES.md

 - [] change public to is_public
 - [] nest comments routes under sightings
 - [X] updated comment, how to keep rails from changing the order
+- [] clean up routes not being used

 # STRETCH:
  - [X] comments (has_many through relationship)